Bayou City By Bike

 Beyond the park, guests will find plenty to do in the Museum District, which is home to 20 art-and-culture filled institutions.
 Hop off your bike for some time spent perusing the Museum of Fine Arts Houston or Contemporary Arts Museum.
-Wrap up your outing with a bite to eat at one of the area restaurants—Lucille’s, Bodega’s Taco Shop and Pinewood Café are all solid selections—and a show at Miller Outdoor Theatre.
+Wrap up your outing with a bite to eat at one of the area restaurants—Lucille’s and Bodega’s Taco Shop are all solid selections—and a show at Miller Outdoor Theatre.
 (Note: Miller’s performances are free and run April through November.)

 Montrose + Midtown

 The corner of Fairview and Taft is a great place to start your Montrose exploration.
 Not only is the intersection home to Boheme Cafe & Wine Bar, Reeves Antiques, and Cuchara Restaurant, but it also makes room for a B-station.
 Grab a bike and don’t be afraid to explore what the American Planning Association dubbed one of the country’s 10 great neighborhoods.
 The area’s street grid, historic districts, and eclectic architecture make it a fun (and easy) place to peruse by bike.